srl-labs/learn-srlinux/docs/blog/posts/2023/srlgpt.md

 A:srl#
 ```

+!!!note "Configuring DNS servers"
+    For SRL-GPT app to reach out to OpenAI API you need to configure DNS servers on your SR Linux device ensuring that DNS resolution works.
+It might depend on your infra, but usually configuring public DNS servers works just fine:

+    ```srl title="paste this into your CLI"
+    enter candidate
+      system dns network-instance mgmt server-list [ 1.1.1.1 ]
+    commit now
+    ```

 ### Configuring SRL-GPT App

 Alright we're almost there!
 Configure your OpenAI key, let the app know if you want to use GPT3.5 or GPT4 - and if you want to start playing around with dynamic data (state and logs).